 Like most standard website servers, btr.org/cenfp.org uses log files.
 This includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks to analyze trends, administer the site, track Users’ movement in the aggregate, and gather broad demographic information for aggregate use.
 IP addresses etc. are not linked to personally identifiable information contained in user profiles.

 Disclosures to Successors

 Links To Other Websites

 Users may have to provide a payment source (i.e. credit card) to schedule individual sessions or join our groups.
 We use Stripe to process payments.
-Users understand and agree that we cannot control nor can we be liable for the acts of Stripe or PayPal and you agree to hold BTR harmless from any liability for security incidents or damages which may be incurred suing the third party payment processing services.
+Users understand and agree that we cannot control nor can we be liable for the acts of Stripe and you agree to hold BTR/CenFP harmless from any liability for security incidents or damages which may be incurred suing the third party payment processing services.
 If you see what you believe to be fraudulent transactions regarding payments to our website, please contact us immediately.
 We will work with you and the proper authorities to the best of our ability in order to help resolve any such issues.

 BTR/CenFP fully complies with the CAN-SPAM Act as enacted in the United States.
-You can always opt out of receipt of further email correspondence from btr.org.
+You can always opt out of receipt of further email correspondence.
 We agree that we will not sell, rent, or trade your email address to any unaffiliated third-party and will only disclose it to a third party if required to do so by law.